robey/d16bunny/README.md

 - labels are always at the beginning of a line and are prefixed by ":". labels may contain letters, digits, "_", and ".".
-- constant (immediate) values can be decimal integers, hex integers if prefixed by "0x", or label names.
+- constant (immediate) values can be decimal integers, hex integers if prefixed by "0x", binary integers if prefixed by "0b", or label names.

 these common extensions are also supported: